Compatibilism: Defining free will

 Compatibilists often define an instance of "free will" as one in which the agent had the freedom to act according to their own motivation.
 That is, the agent was not coerced or restrained.
-Arthur Schopenhauer famously said: "Man can do what he wills but he cannot will what he wills."
+Arthur Schopenhauer famously said: "Man can do what he wills but he cannot will what he wills".
 In other words, although an agent may often be free to act according to a motive, the nature of that motive is determined.
 This definition of free will does not rely on the truth or falsity of causal determinism.
 This view also makes free will close to autonomy, the ability to live according to one's own rules, as opposed to being submitted to external domination.

+Daniel Dennett expands on this idea in his book Elbow Room, arguing that in seeking free will we must consider what exactly is desired in the concept of free will.
+He argues that if one becomes convinced of the need for some capacity, such as the ability to have done otherwise, it is because we have become convinced that this capacity is necessary "for the sort of free will that any responsible, dignified, moral agent must have."
+Dennett then says the following regarding what is requested of free will:

+What we want when we want free will is the power to decide our courses of action, and to decide them wisely, in light of our expectations and desires.
+We want to be in control of ourselves, and not under the control of others.